Birding Northern Queensland:

 See corals and tropical fish at the Great Barrier Reef from semi-submersible boat at Michaelmas Cay, with opportunities to view seabirds such as terns, noddies, boobies and frigatebirds up close

-Group Size: Price is based on a group size of 8 participants.
+Group Size: Price is based on a group size of 7 or 8 participants

 Upcoming 2021 Dates: